tensorflow/models/official/nlp/bert/README.md

 ```

 Warning: More details TPU-specific set-up instructions and tutorial should come
 along with official TF 2.x release for TPU.
-Note that this repo is not officially
+Note that this repo is not
-supported by Google Cloud TPU team yet.
+officially supported by Google Cloud TPU team yet until TF 2.1 released.

 ## Process Datasets